 U.S. Postal Parcel is an economical and reasonably safe way to mail specimens.
 See above Directory for my postal mailing address.
 In return for my retaining specimens as "photo-vouchers" or otherwise, I will deliver the species identifications to you through either personal e-mail or my comments posted on BugGuide.

-Unfortunately, several speciose genera in North America (notably Bembidion, Elaphropus, Paratachys, Pterostichus
+Unfortunately, several speciose genera in North America (notably Bembidion, Bradycellus, Elaphropus, Paratachys, Pterostichus

-Your photo-vouchered specimens are scientifically prepared (pinned and labelled with data, collector name, BugGuide photo number) and will be deposited after a period of study with the Insect Research Collection at Univeristy of Wisconsin - Madison.
+Your photo-vouchered specimens are scientifically prepared (pinned and labeled with data, collector name, BugGuide photo number) and will eventually be deposited in parts to WIRC and MPM.
 Thank you for contributing to this comparative reference collection of North American Geadephaga.

 "Finding myself ever gravitating to the ground